rahi-lab/YeaZ-GUI/readme.md

 ### Launching the CNN

 After opening a new image file, the next step is typically to launch the convolutional neural network with the `Launch CNN` button.
 Note that if you are using a file with multiple color channels, this has to be done with the brightfield channel visible.
-This will open a dialog box, in which you can specify the time frames that you want to launch the CNN on as well as the field of view you want to use.
+This will open a dialog box, in which you can specify the time frames that you want to launch the CNN on as well as the field of view you want to use and type of your images.

 Moreover, it lets you specify two parameters: The **threshold value** specifies the predicted value above which a pixel is considered to belong to a cell.
 This value is set at 0.5 per default and doesn't have to be changed in our experience.
 Increasing this value will decrease the sizes of the cells and can come in handy if the cells tend to exceed their borders.
 The **segmentation parameter** tells the program how far away two cell centers have to be at least, in order for two cells to be considered as separate entities.
 It has to be adjusted depending on how large the image resolution is: For small resolutions, a value of 2 seems to work well, whereas 5 is good for higher resolutions.